artgomad/wheelchair-design-platform/wheelchair3/docs/2_Collect_and_label_Documentation.md

-This example shows a basic way of collecting data with label.
-It prompts the user with the class (e.g 'Proper Sitting', 'Forward Bend') to perform and it associates the corresponding label to the recorded data.
+<mark>This example shows a basic way of collecting data with label.
+It prompts
+the user with the class (e.g 'Proper Sitting', 'Forward Bend') to perform and it associates the corresponding label to the recorded data.</mark>

 ## 1. Connects with the Data Centric Design Hub
 Finds or creates two properties by name: